zk/charly/README.md

 * `:client-routes` -- Routes file for web frontend
 * `:client-cicd`
   * `:git-user-email`, `:git-user-name` -- used to generate the deploy script
+* `:disable-refresh-namespaces?` -- Disable clj / cljc namespace refreshing.
+Handy when refreshing a ns with errors

+## API Node Process

+To restart the api node process see `charly.main/restart-api!`.
+Also aliased into the `user` ns.

 ## Working on Charly